COVID-19 Updates and Information

 Considering the national response to COVID-19, the Executive Team at Raymond has decided to implement a number of precautionary measures for our employees.
 The following

 - Raymond’s manufacturing facility in Greene will be on a one-week temporary shutdown as of March 23, 2020, with a reduced production staff.

 - Raymond has instituted telework and alternative work-schedule arrangements for employees whose job duties allow work-from-home.

 Raymond follows all precautionary steps to maintain required levels of hygiene and cleanliness throughout our facilities, including social distancing protocols.

-We, along with our vast network of Sales & Services Centers, are here to support your essential business and keep your fleet up and running by continuing to provide your customer distribution and warehousing uptime needs.
+We, along with our vast network of Solutions and Support Centers, are here to support your essential business and keep your fleet up and running by continuing to provide your customer distribution and warehousing uptime needs.